siogeile/sioga/readme.md

   - A text section containing contact information for site visitors

-[amiresponsive](https://ui.dev/amiresponsive) screenshots of each page and featureof the site here

 ### Future Implementations

 - A thank you page the user is redirected to upon sign-up